Cost-Sensitive Evaluation for Binary Classifiers: Weighted Accuracy and Cost-Sensitive Reweighting

-The weight defined in Eq.~\ref{eq:weight_correct_imbalance_kpi} aims at correcting the class imbalance, or equivalently estimating the metric after both classes + and - are balanced to the same fraction of examples.
-However, for cost-sensitive evaluation, we must consider the actual class distribution in the \textit{target dataset}, i.e., the dataset on which the classifier will be deployed and decisions will be made.
+The weighting scheme defined in Eq.~\ref{eq:weight_correct_imbalance_kpi} aims to correct class imbalance, or equivalently estimating the metric after positive and negative classes are balanced to the same fraction of examples.
+However, for cost-sensitive evaluation, the relevant quantity is the class distribution in the \textit{target dataset}, i.e., the dataset on which the classifier will be deployed and decisions will be made.
 This could correspond to a production environment in business or a patient population in healthcare.
-Let us then distinguish between: (\emph{i}) the \textit{development dataset}, with $N_{\mathrm{tot}}$ examples and ratio of positive examples $r_+ = \mathrm{P} / N_{\mathrm{tot}}$, used for training, validation, and testing and (\emph{ii}) the \textit{target dataset}, with $\mathrm{N}_{\mathrm{tot}}^{\mathrm t}$ examples and ratio of positive examples $r_+^{\mathrm t} = \mathrm{P}_{\mathrm t} / N_{\mathrm{tot}}^{\mathrm t}$, which may differ from $r_+$.
-If the target dataset is not directly accessible, $r_+^{\mathrm t}$ can be interpreted as a \textit{base rate}, i.e., the prior probability of a positive outcome~\cite{new_metrics2024f_1}.
+Let us then distinguish between: (\emph{i}) the \textit{development dataset}, with $N_{\mathrm{tot}}$ examples and ratio of positive examples $r_+ = \mathrm{P} / N_{\mathrm{tot}}$, used for training, validation, and testing and (\emph{ii}) the \textit{target dataset}, with $\mathrm{N}_{\mathrm{tot}}^{\mathrm{t}}$ examples and ratio of positive examples $r_+^{\mathrm{t}} = \mathrm{P}_{\mathrm{t}} / N_{\mathrm{tot}}^{\mathrm{t}}$, which may differ from $r_+$.
+If the target dataset is not directly accessible, $r_+^{\mathrm{t}}$ can be interpreted as a \textit{base rate}, i.e., the prior probability of a positive outcome~\cite{new_metrics2024f_1}.

 To estimate a metric on the target dataset using the development dataset, we generalize Eq.~\ref{eq:weight_correct_imbalance_kpi} as: